 Handel Alcina opera to a libretto by an unknown author and Handel Tamerlano opera to libretto by Nicola Francesco Haym.
-Both operas directed 2015 by Pierre Audi at la Monnaie using (we think) the same support staff for a coordinated package.
-Christophe Rousset directs Les Talens Lyriques (Concert Master Gilone Gaubert-Jacques).
-Costumes by Patrick Kinmonth.
+Both operas directed 2015 by Pierre Audi at la Monnaie:

 Tamerlano stars Christophe Dumaux (Tamerlano), Jeremy Ovenden (Bajazete), Sophie Karthäuser (Asteria), Delphine Galou (Andronico), Ann Hallenberg (Irene), Nathan Berg (Leone), and Caroline D'Haese (Zaida).
-Tamerlano directed for film by Myriam Hoyer.
+Tamerlano directed for TV by Myriam Hoyer.

-This would seem to be a good value for Handel fans with tasteful (if a bit severe and dour), straight-foward productions of 2 complete long operas.
-But there's no room on the package to give the usual credits for the support team.
+This would seem to be a decent value for Handel fans with tasteful (if a bit severe and dour) productions of 2 long operas.
 Per the Alpha-Classics website, this will be published in Blu-ray only (no DVD).

-Gramophone gave this it's Blu-ray of the Month award in the January 2017 issue.
+The many deficiencies in disc authorship noted above suggest avoiding this disc.
+But Gramophone gave this it's Blu-ray of the Month award in the January 2017 issue.
 William Brown, writing in the July 2017 Opera News at pages 51-52 was less thrilled.
 Of the Alcina, he states, "by excising nine movements of dance music and the final chorus, the work becomes unusually somber and ends in a hopelessness alien to the opera."
-There is a warning from an Amazon customer that the disc may not have separate tracks for the individual recitatives and arias and a list thereof in the keepcase booklet.
 Still, it appears this package has been a good seller for the vendors thanks to its attractive pricepoint.